Florida Service of Process Rules - All You Need To Know

 In some circumstances, the court can appoint a third party who is not associated with the case or any parties to the case to serve the legal papers,

-Methods of Florida Service of Process
+Florida Service of Process Methods

-Just like in many other states, the preferred and most common method of service of process is the process server handing the legal papers directly to the named defendant.
+Just like in many other states, the preferred and most common method of service of process in Florida is the process server handing the legal papers directly to the named defendant.
 This is the most common way of accomplishing service of process in Florida and in most states.
 In Florida, this is accomplished most of the time by the county sheriff’s office where sheriff deputies will take the legal papers and track down the defendant and physically put the papers in the defendant’s hand.

 Most of the time, the deputies will visit the defendant’s home or, if necessary, visit the defendant’s place of business.
 With personal, direct service of process, the professional process server can attest to handing off the legal papers to the defendant, whether the process server is a deputy or a professional service of process agency authorized by the county sheriff’s office.